jimmy0118/mws-restaurant-stage-1/README.md

 # Restaurant Reviews App

 ## Project Overview
-This is FRestaurant Reviews App for Udacity's Front-End Web Developer Nanodegree project.
+This is a Restaurant Reviews App for Udacity's Front-End Web Developer Nanodegree project.
 There are three main goals for this project.

 1. Convert the provided site to use a responsive design.